GOP opens up new front in Big Tech censorship fight, hitting Reddit for killing 'The Donald' pro-Trump forum

 “The Orwellian hand of Reddit’s Big Tech censoring is an assault on the basic freedom of free speech guaranteed in our First Amendment.
 It’s time for the abuses of politically motivated social media giants to be reigned in," Yoho told Fox News.

+BIG-TECH BILLIONAIRE SECRETLY BOOSTING BIDEN CAMPAIGN WITH FAUX NEWS OUTLETS, REPORT SAYS

 Moderators that remain at r/The_Donald have been hand-picked by Reddit, and many former users of the subforum have fled to a website unaffiliated with Reddit, http://thedonald.win/.
+That site's membership is sharply increasing.

-"As of May 27th, the most recent post to r/The_Donald is from March," the Republicans said.
+"As of May 27th, the most recent post to r/The_Donald is from March," the Republicans said in their letter to Reddit.
 "Ultimately, your targeted censorship of r/The_Donald had its intended effect and snuffed out the political community completely."

 Meanwhile, other left-leaning forums on Reddit escaped similar treatment.